 Black Friday/ Cyber Monday

 Black Friday is hugely popular in America and usually starts around Thanksgiving.
-This year Black Friday will fall on Friday, November 29th.
+This year Black Friday will fall on Friday, November 27th.
 Ireland has embraced the tradition in recent years and offers customers heavily discounted deals for one day only.
-This is the day I like to order those expensive gift sets and find Debenhams to be really good for savings.
-Debenhams have a rewards recognition card that can be used online as well as in-store.
+This is the day I like to order those expensive gift sets and find Boots to have some fantastic deals.

 Cash only transactions